MayurHulke/mayur-blog/content/posts/diffusion-policy.md

 ---
-title: "Diffusion Policy: Unnoising Your Robot's Moves"
+title: "Diffusion Policy: A Practical Guide to the Most Exciting New Approach in Robot Learning"
-date: 2025-05-07
+date: 2025-03-15T10:00:00+00:00
+tags: ["Robotics", "Machine Learning", "Diffusion Models", "Research"]
+draft: false
 description: "A deep dive into Cheng Chi et al.'s Diffusion Policy: how it works, where it wins, what still hurts, and what the community is fixing next."
-tags: ["robotics", "imitation learning", "diffusion models", "generative AI"]
-draft: false
-author: "Mayur Hulke"
 ShowReadingTime: true
 ShowToc: true
 ---